 |

-the add-ins for Microsoft Word are now also available in DOTM format.
+The add-ins for Microsoft Word are now also available in DOTM format.

-soon as the Hypertext Wizard is invoked.
-The DOTM format is based
+Wizard is called up.
+The DOTM format is based on the Office Open

 |